-Angel Stadium of Anaheim has hosted pro-football games, soccer matches, concerts and pretty much every grand spectacle imaginable.
-Most notably, however, the stadium has been the home of Angels baseball since it was built in 1966.
+Angel Stadium has hosted pro-football games, soccer matches, concerts, and pretty much every grand spectacle imaginable.
+Most notably, however, the stadium has been the home of Angels Baseball® since it was built in 1966.

 The Big A

 Angel Stadium, affectionately known as the “Big A,” is one of the most iconic ballparks in Major League Baseball.
 Although it’s the fourth-oldest MLB ballpark, major league improvements have kept it modern and comfortable.
 In fact, during renovations, California Spectacular, a Disney-imagined sculpture featuring a cascading waterfall and dancing fountains, was built and sits behind centerfield today.
-During special nighttime games, fireworks light up the sky over the outfield.
+Fans can also enjoy themed firework shows after every Saturday night home game.

 More Than Peanuts and Crackerjacks